As anticipated, the CVSA International Roadcheck 2020 has been postponed due to the ongoing coronavirus (COVID-19) pandemic.

 - Establishes what supporting documents drivers and carriers are required to keep.

-- Prohibits harassment of drivers based on ELD data or connected technology(such as fleet management system).
+- Prohibits harassment of drivers based on ELD data or connected technology(such as vehicle management system).
 The rule also provides recourse for drivers who believe they have been harassed.

 Veturilo is not designed for this type of logging.
 But we thought you should know about it, all the same.
 You can read the full information about the regulations on the FMCSA website.